apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Tesla Stock Is Down.
-Kim Kardashian Isn’t Helping.**
+**Apple reveals the most popular podcasts of 2024, with nine different Top 10 lists**

-You can read more about it [here](https://www.barrons.com/articles/tesla-stock-kim-kardashian-robot-87231f38).
+You can read more about it [here](https://9to5mac.com/2024/11/19/apple-reveals-the-most-popular-podcasts-of-2024-with-nine-different-top-10-lists/).

 ## Requirements
 - Python 3.8